linpengcheng/PurefunctionPipelineDataflow/doc/IntroductionBasicMethods.md

 3. Programming ideas [(PurefunctionPipelineDataflow)](https://github.com/linpengcheng/PurefunctionPipelineDataflow)simulate the following list:

    **Imaginative programming： Everything is an algorithm, at your fingertips.**
+**The most valuable chapter of "Code Complete" : Chapter 2 Metaphors for a Richer Understanding of Software Development**

 ```
    Business management thinking